Direct Media Interface: Versions

 DMI 1.0, introduced in 2004 with a data transfer rate of 1 GB/s with a ×4 link.

-DMI 2.0, introduced in 2011, doubles the data transfer rate to 2 GB/s with a ×4 link.
+DMI 2.0, introduced in 2011 with Sandy Bridge (60 series chipsets), doubles the data transfer rate to 2 GB/s with a ×4 link.
 It is used to link an Intel CPU with the Intel Platform Controller Hub (PCH), which supersedes the historic implementation of a separate northbridge and southbridge.

-DMI 3.0, released in August 2015, allows the 8 GT/s transfer rate per lane, for a total of four lanes and 3.93 GB/s for the CPU-PCH link.
+DMI 3.0, released in August 2015 with Skylake (100 series chipsets), allows the 8 GT/s transfer rate per lane, for a total of four lanes and 3.93 GB/s for the CPU-PCH link.
 It is used by two-chip variants of the Intel Skylake microprocessors, which are used in conjunction with Intel 100 Series chipsets; some low power (Skylake-U onwards) and ultra low power (Skylake-Y onwards) mobile Intel processors have the PCH integrated into the physical package as a separate die, referred to as OPI (On Package DMI interconnect Interface) and effectively following the system on a chip (SoC) design layout.

 On 9 March 2015, Intel announced the Broadwell-based Xeon D as its first enterprise platform to fully incorporate the PCH in an SoC configuration.

-In 2021, with the release of 500 series chipsets, Intel increased the amount of DMI 3.0 lanes from four to eight, doubling the bandwidth.
+In 2021, with the release of Rocket Lake (500 series chipsets), Intel increased the amount of DMI 3.0 lanes from four to eight, doubling the bandwidth.

-DMI 4.0, released on November 4, 2021 with 600 series chipsets, doubles the bandwidth each lane provides and is two times faster when compared to DMI 3.0.
+DMI 4.0, released on November 4, 2021 with Alder Lake (600 series chipsets), doubles the bandwidth each lane provides and is two times faster when compared to DMI 3.0.
 The number of DMI 4.0 lanes depends on chipset model used.